-In addition to using their MacBook Air for classroom learning activities, students may access school messages, announcements, calendars and schedules in and outside of scheduled classroom time.
+In addition to using their MacBook Air for classroom learning activities, students may access school messages, announcements, calendars and schedules.

 MacBook Air Left at Home

 Students who leave their MacBook Air at home are still responsible for completing their daily course work.